Seed Treatments: Questions that Emerge When Plants Don’t

 Possibly.
 In certain fields with a history of soybean seedling blights such as Phytophthora root rot, higher rates of metalaxyl or mefenoxam may be required.

-Can environment compound disease issues?
+Can the environment magnify disease issues?

 What else can be done in combination with seed treatments to manage seedling diseases?